Charles-Zhang-Somewhere/Somewhere/README.md

 8. Test support for linux and mac for CLI.
 9. Enable embedding as an option (disabled, "Content" dedicated to text notes)
 10. Add support for compression and archiving
+11. Allow absolute paths arbitary item reference; Fully support sub-repository mechanism as an item (i.e. distinct from SM, integrated as part of reportisotyr mechanism, and allows more coherent information-knowledge-note-tag(as subject/terminology)-repostiroy(as whole treatment) pattern; Currently experimented inside My.All)

 **Stretch Goals**